tensorflow/tfjs/tfjs-react-native/DEVELOPMENT.md

 # Development

-This file will document some of the differences from the regular developement workflow in [DEVELOPMENT.md](../DEVELOPMENT.md).
+This file will document some of the differences from the regular development workflow in [DEVELOPMENT.md](../DEVELOPMENT.md).
 You should read that document first to get familiar with typical TensorFlow.js development workflow.

 Development and testing for tfjs-react-native is somewhat different from the packages like tfjs-core or tfjs-layers for a few reasons:

-- __Dependency on having a physical mobile device to run__: While the CPU backend can run in a simulator, the WebGL one requires running on a physical device.
+- **Dependency on having a physical mobile device to run**: While the CPU backend can run in a simulator, the WebGL one requires running on a physical device.
 So most of the time you will want to test something using a mobile device connected to your computer.
-- __No browser or node environment__: We are running JavaScript outside of a browser and outside of node.
+- **No browser or node environment**: We are running JavaScript outside of a browser and outside of node.
 We thus have to make sure we don't include things that depend on those two environments.

 ## Key Terms & Caveats